ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 ### [SMPS](#smps)

-The **SMPS** is recommended power solution with ROBOTIS' providing interface and controller.
+The **SMPS** is ROBOTIS' recommended power solution with ROBOTIS' providing interface and controller.
 Most of items offer the SMPS DC Connector that is compatible with 2.5mm / 5.5mm OD, Center Positive SMPS.

 ![](/assets/images/reference/selection_guide/selection_guide_smps.png)
 > SMPS 12V, 5A